Pamplona Solo Travel 1 Day Itinerary

 Of course, you can take the bus from San Sebastian, use this 1 day Pamplona itinerary, and catch the train from Pamplona to San Sebastian (the train departs Pamplona daily at 7:24pm and is slightly faster than the bus).

-Alternatively, you can take a private tour to Pamplona or take a small group day trip to Pamplona from San Sebastian if you want a break from being alone on your solo travel in Spain.
+Alternatively, you can take a private tour to Pamplona or take a small group day trip to Pamplona from San Sebastian.
+It’s a great way to meet other travelers or take a break from being alone if you’re traveling solo in Spain.

 Getting Around Pamplona